Math and Middle School Articles to Get You Thinking

 Retailers already list unit prices in stores, but they’re harder to find online.

 The New York attorney general’s office said that 19 states and District of Columbia have some type of unit pricing requirement.
-Nw York la requires that large retail stores clearly display the price per unit of measurement for most types of food, cleaning and paper products, pet food and over the counter medications.
+New York requires that large retail stores clearly display the price per unit of measurement for most types of food, cleaning and paper products, pet food and over the counter medications.
 But before this initiative, unit pricing information online was rare.
 Among large retailers, full availability of unit pricing was limited to online grocer Peapod.

 AMY SCHUMR GIVES 1,020% TIP TO PETER’S CLAM BAR WAITER